stacks-network/stacks-core/doc/FAQ.md

 #### Is there any incentive to run a node?

-Not currently, no. Only that anyone running opennamed is also by default running a full DHT node, so more users should result in more DHT nodes.
+Not currently, no. Only that anyone running blockstored is also by default running a full DHT node, so more users should result in more DHT nodes.
 If you have any ideas about explicit incentives for running DHT nodes, feel free to reach out!

 #### Is there a layer on top of the DHT that can make it simpler to grab the data?